 A multi-faceted leader with a gift for solving highly complex problems with remarkable speed and precision, Leah has a proven capacity to manage multi-billion dollar budgets, and develop internal and external communication strategies.
 These abilities make her an in-demand consultant with invaluable expertise to organizations seeking exponential growth.
 She describes her ability to create calm out of chaos as a God-given gift; and everything she has accomplished is a reflection of that gifting

 Daughtry is the co-author, along with Donna Brazile, Yolanda Caraway, and Minyon Moore, of the NAACP Image Award winning For Colored Girls Who Have Considered Politics (St. Martin’s Press, 2018).
 In it, four of the most powerful African American women in politics share the story of their friendship and how it has changed politics in America.

 A graduate of Dartmouth College and Wesley Theological Seminary, Daughtry is a native of Brooklyn, New York.
 From pulpits to public forums to political platforms, in her own way, Leah Daughtry is an alchemist.
 An electrifying speaker full of power and charisma, she transforms corporate teams, congregations, and communities for the better.
-Beyond her amazing career, she’s also a loving aunt, dedicated mentor, and avid shoe lover.
+Beyond her amazing career, she’s also a loving aunt, dedicated mentor, yarn addict, and avid shoe lover.

 Download HiRes Headshot (Color)